jasper-test2/join_test0610/README.md

-# test0610
-This version adds the user name in the output.
+This is test for write README.md in gedit.